bobvantiel/bobvantiel.github.io/menu/publications.md

 **to appear**

+* **Bob van Tiel**, Fausto Carcassi, and Xiaochen Y. Zheng. <a href="https://bobvantiel.github.io/docs/WordOrderCogSci.pdf" target="_blank">Word order and the learnability of artificial languages</a>.
+Proceedings of the annual meeting of the Cognitive Science Society.

 * **Bob van Tiel** and Bart Geurts. <a href="https://bobvantiel.github.io/docs/Conventions.pdf" target="_blank">Conventions, coordination, and arbitrariness</a>.
 In Bart Geurts and Richard Moore (Eds.), Evolutionary pragmatics.
 Oxford University Press.

 **2023**